-But I didn’t only fly to Beijing to check out job opportunities and to meet friends, I also wanted to find out if I can imagine to spend more than only a few days in Beijing as a tourist, but live there for a few months.
+But I didn’t only fly to Beijing to check out job opportunities and to meet friends, I also wanted to find out if I can imagine spending more than only a few days in Beijing as a tourist, but living there for a few months.
 Guess what?

 YES, I CAN!

-I was extremly lucky to meet the two friends I have in Beijing and I can’t thank them enough for everything what they have done for me.
+I was extremely lucky to meet the two friends I have in Beijing and I can’t thank them enough for everything that they have done for me.
 Both were my Tour Leaders on my previous three China trips but have become friends over the years.

 Mill and I went for dinner one night at a local restaurant and she insisted to pay the bill just because I brought her a gift last time and this time we met while I was in Beijing.
 A week later we did a hike along the Gubeikou section of the Great Wall together which has been great fun.
 She made sure that I had an amazing time.

-Leon invited me and a few friends of him for dinner at an excellent, fancy and expensive restaurant at Sanlitun village where we had a private room just for the five of us and he has ordered so much food that it could have easily fed 15 people.
+Leon invited me and a few of his friends for dinner at an excellent, fancy, and expensive restaurant in Sanlitun village where we had a private room just for the five of us and he has ordered so much food that it could have easily fed 15 people.
 The atmosphere and the food were amazing.
 I was so overwhelmed and deeply impressed by his hospitality and the warmth of his friends that I totally forgot to take photos until we had finished dinner.

 A few days later the two of us met for another dinner at a local restaurant.
-Leon also took me to the wedding of a friend of him where he was the groomsman of the bridegroom, so I got the chance to attend a chinese wedding.
-That has been such an amazing, unique and special experience and I am so overly happy and grateful that I got the chance to be involved.
+Leon also took me to the wedding of one of his friends where he was the groomsman of the bridegroom, so I got the chance to attend a Chinese wedding.
+That has been such an amazing, unique, and special experience and I am so overly happy and grateful that I got the chance to be involved.

-After the wedding Leon, his friends and me did KTV (Chinese Karaoke) which was hilarious and great fun.
+After the wedding Leon, his friends and I did KTV (Chinese Karaoke) which was hilarious and great fun.

 My stopover in Dubai

 When being abroad I love to try all different types of food and cuisines and I love to do cooking classes to learn how to prepare all these sorts of food myself.
-Prior to this trip I had done one cooking class in Costa Rica, three in Thailand and two in China.
-When I heard about “The Hutong”, a cultural exchange center which is located in one of the Hutongs in Beijing and offers cooking classes, I knew that I would like to attend.
-I did another two cooking classes where I learned how to prepare Handpulled Noodles, a speciality of Xinjiang Province in Northwest China, and where we prepared three dishes of the Yunnan Cuisine.
+Prior to this trip, I had done one cooking class in Costa Rica, three in Thailand, and two in China.
+When I heard about “The Hutong”, a cultural exchange center which is located in one of the Hutongs in Beijing that offers cooking classes, I knew that I would like to attend.
+I did two cooking classes; one where I learned how to prepare Handpulled Noodles, a specialty of Xinjiang Province in Northwest China, and a Yunnan Cooking class.

 Apart from hiking the Great Wall at Gubeikou, I explored a few Beijing sites I didn’t know yet like the Liulichang street in downtown Beijing, the Beijing Dongyue Temple, the 798 Art Zone, the Ghost Street plus the National stadium aka Bird’s nest and the Beijing National Aquatics Center aka Water Cube Park.

-I also revisited the Lama temple which has become my favourite temple in Beijing and the Summer Palace where I took a two to three hours walk around the Kunming Lake.
-On my last full evening in Beijing I watched the sunset at the North Side of the Forbidden City and ascended the “Prospect Hill” in the Jingshan Park once more.
+I also revisited the Lama temple which has become my favorite temple in Beijing and the Summer Palace where I took a two to three hours walk around Kunming Lake.
+On my last full evening in Beijing, I watched the sunset on the North Side of the Forbidden City and ascended “Prospect Hill” in Jingshan Park once more.

 The language barrier – an experience

-People often thought that I am an expat living in China because I apparently behaved very self-assured as if I were living in Beijing for quite some time.
-I was often adressed in mandarin and the people were totally surprised when they heard that I was only in Beijing for two and a half weeks and that I don’t speak chinese.
+People often thought that I am an expatriate living in China because I apparently behaved very self-assured as if I were living in Beijing for quite some time.
+I was often addressed in mandarin and the people were totally surprised when they heard that I was only in Beijing for two and a half weeks and that I don’t speak Chinese.

-I hope to become an expat living in Beijing at the beginning of 2015 and of course I would love to learn mandarin then.
+I hope to become an expatriate living in Beijing at the beginning of 2015 and of course, I would love to learn mandarin then.
 I have already done some research and talked to other foreigners living in the city about the best Chinese classes.
-Hopefully I will soon be able to communicate with the locals at least a bit in their native language.
+Hopefully, I will soon be able to communicate with the locals at least a bit in their native language.

 What I miss (since I am back home)